WohlSoft/Moondust-Devkit-Help/Intro/About.md

 toolkit which gives the ability to create games of the platforming genre.

 The basic idea of this project is to make it possible for every user to create platformers with existing or self-drawn sprites.
-This idea I found in the SMBX fan game, but the main drawback of SMBX is a strict data standard and it's attachment to Nintendo's "Super Mario" franchise.
+This idea was inspired by the SMBX fan game, but the main drawback of SMBX is a strict data standard and it's attachment to Nintendo's "Super Mario" franchise.

 The Engine will be compatible with SMBX.
 It's main components would be a